cloudmesh-community/case/README.md

 To build 10 cases that fit on the larger Trotech laser cutter we need to order the following while using extruded acrylic:

+---

-* :o: provide concreate order information
+* :o: Student will provide concreate order information

+---

 ## SCAD Files

-:o: is a scale missing in the scad files, such as a 1x1 cm and a 1x1inch rectangle?
-All scad files must include this.
-Should actually be done by Diego or Eliyah, if they do not have time Gregor will complete this part of the internship.

 The design of the cases were conducted in SCAD.

-SCAD is

-:o: Gregor will complete

-The important thing to note is that SCAD is
+SCAD [@www-scad] is a program that can creating 3D CAD models.
+It is freely available for the common operating systems.
+The special aspect about SCAD is that it is based on a programming language to develop the model instead of a Graphics interface.
+This allows a programatic creation of the model and modification through its programming language rather than a drag and dorp interface.

-The cad files are shard in scad and svg format in the following location
+The cad files for the case are shard in scad and svg format in the following location

 * <https://github.com/cloudmesh-community/case/tree/master/design/scad>

+We have two designs.
+One with a locking mechanism the other without.

 To produce a physical copy of our prototypes, we could not simply use the file in it's SCAD format.
 To ready the design for laser cutting, we first have to export the file as a SVG.
 Once this is done, the file can be edited in a graphic design program, such as Adobe Illustrator [@www-adobe-illustrator] or Inkscape [@www-inkscape].
 Edits required to prepare the design include the removal of the interior fill color of the case components and adjustment of the edges for cutting.
 The laser cutter is preset to cut along red lines with a low thickness.
 For the prototypes, we used a 0.03 point thickness.

-:o: Opportunity for improvements: We like to improve the description, possibly with a video do showcase how to do this.
-Once the scale has been introduced this section is to be rewritten.
+---

+:o: At this time the description of how to identify a reference point for scaling is not yet complete.
+THis can be completed in one of two ways.

+1. Keep the scad files as tehy are, but make sure that a concrete description be added which feature can be used for scaling and how.

+2. add a 1x1 cm or 1x1 inch square to the design which serves as reference point.

+To avoid complex instructions the solution 2 seems overall easier.

+---

 The design must also be correctly scaled to the right size.
 So far, we have achieved the correct scaling by finding a feature within the